-On October 31, 2022, we received written notice from Nasdaq that we were not in compliance with the Nasdaq requirement for the bid price for Class A Common Stock to be at least \$1.00 per share (the "Minimum Bid Requirement").
-We have until April 29, 2023 for the bid price for Class A Common Stock to close at \$1.00 per share or more for a minimum of 10 consecutive business days.
-If compliance is not regained by April 29, 2023 (unless Nasdaq exercises its discretion to extend this period), our Class A Common Stock will be subject to a delisting action by Nasdaq.
-If we are unable to cure the deficiency or regain compliance, the Class A Common Stock will be delisted from Nasdaq.
+On October 31, 2022, we received written notice from Nasdaq that we were not in compliance with the Nasdaq requirement for the bid price for Class A Common Stock to be at least \$1.00 per share (the "Minimum Bid Price Requirement").
+Pursuant to Nasdaq Listing Rule 5810(c)(3)(A), we had 180 calendar days, or until May 1, 2023, to regain compliance with the Minimum Bid Price Requirement.
+On April 5, 2023, we applied to transfer the listing of our Common Stock from The Nasdaq Global Market to The Nasdaq Capital Market.